 For me, the answer is social media.
 It’s bad for mental health and addictive just like any other drug.
 I believe future generations will be shocked at how we allow children from an early age to get hooked with potentially irreversible consequences on their personalities.
 I sympathise with parents who have an impossible job.
 The age limit for Instagram and Facebook of 13 is absurd.
 Steve Jobs, Bill Gates and other Silicon Valley elites were on to something by limiting their children’s use of technology.

 Just like the tobacco companies were too powerful, so too are Big Tech.
 As more data points to the detrimental effect tech-overuse has on brain development then I would expect children’s exposure to technology to be very different in the future than it is today.

 The solution no one likes

 It’s easy to reflect and agree that comparing our lives to others doesn’t make sense and we should be grateful for what we have.
-This isn’t a solution though as we can’t change how our brain operates, regardless of how illogical it can be.
+This isn’t a solution though as we can’t change how our brains operate.
 Abstinence is the best solution, so if you’re an Insta or Facebook addict then deleting your account is likely what’s best.